11. Many Factors, One Honest Limit

 Each model was valid given its own boundary conditions.
 The thermal model used a room-temperature interface measurement.
 The mechanical model validated contact at room temperature only.
 Neither was wrong.
 The interaction between them was the missing factor.

 Fix: simplified geometry prototypes with one variable controlled at a time, each modeled to match before adding the next.
-The coupled model, validated against those steps, predicted peak temperature within a few degrees of measured across the operating range.
+The coupled model, validated against those steps, reduced prediction error from a consistent overshoot of roughly one temperature class to within a few degrees at full load.
+The same discovery post-tooling would have required a geometry change to the mounting architecture.

 Rejecting activity theater